-For example, our family comes from small town Canada and Cuenca is the first city we’ve lived in.
-Because of our small town habits we made a wrong decision to have a lengthy conversation on the street in front of our apartment in Cuenca, at night.
+For example, our family comes from small-town Canada and Cuenca is the first city we’ve lived in.
+Because of our small town habits we made the wrong decision to have a lengthy conversation on the street in front of our apartment in Cuenca, at night.
 We were having a relaxed conversation with our neighbor.
 That bad decision left us an easy target to the two thieves that robbed us.

 We had been told that Cuenca is not all that safe at night (like most cities) but we had been there for a few years with no problems so we were feeling a little too comfortable.
 This probably would not have happened to people used to city life.

 So should hearing that we were robbed make you write off Cuenca or Ecuador all together?

 Would hearing that someone was robbed in a small city in the United States make you avoid that city, that state, or perhaps the U.S.A altogether?

 It may sound funny to compare things that way.
 And as a foreigner, you may feel more vulnerable because perhaps you don’t know the culture or language, but when it comes to crime it often has more to do with habits and decisions than the area itself.
 Crime is just about everywhere.

 Cuenca is not a crime-free paradise.
 It does have a low crime rate compared to cities of a similar size in North America.

 So by taking precautions, like not being in isolated places (especially at night), not wearing gold and expensive jewelry, and wearing your bag diagonally across and in front of your body, you will avoid much of the crime that does exist in Cuenca and pretty much everywhere else.

 Cuenca has a nice climate.
 It does get cold – cold enough to make you shiver and see your breath in the air.
 It also gets hot, hot enough that you can feel the top of your head burning as you walk to the corner store.